-Barbara DiLorenzoBarbara DiLorenzo began her teaching career with The Creative Center in New York City, where she worked specifically with seniors and cancer survivors.
+Barbara DiLorenzowavepaint@gmail.com Barbara DiLorenzo began her teaching career with The Creative Center in New York City, where she worked specifically with seniors and cancer survivors.
 In 2013, she completed their Creative Aging Training program–learning valuable information about how to work with physical and mental challenges present in some of her students.
-After moving to New Jersey, and teaching all ages and abilities at the Arts Council of Princeton, Barbara is enjoying her new role as Outreach Program Manager.
+After moving to New Jersey, and teaching all ages and abilities at the Arts Council of Princeton, Barbara is enjoying her role as Outreach Program Manager.
 In this role, she is searching for populations of people who benefit from art instruction–but may not have the resources necessary to ensure a consistent, quality art experience.
-She coordinates after school art programs, as well as classes at nursing homes and hospitals.
 Her biggest joy is teaching ArtsExchange, the program with talented young artists from HomeFront in Trenton, NJ.
-Barbara is also a fine artist and illustrator, with two picture books to be published in the coming year.
-Look for RENATO AND THE LION (Viking) in bookstores on June 20, 2017–and QUINCY (Little Bee Books) to be released in the spring of 2018.
+Barbara is also a fine artist and illustrator, with two published picture books: RENATO AND THE LION (Viking Children’s Books, 2017) and QUINCY: The Chameleon Who Couldn’t Blend In (Little Bee Books, 2018).
 To see more of her work, please visit: barbaradilorenzo.com.

-email@example.com - (609) 924-8777 x106
+email@example.com - (609) 924-8777 x105

-(609) 924-8777 x105 Maria Evans graduated from Humboldt State University with a BA in Art and Design.
+Maria Evans graduated from Humboldt State University with a BA in Art and Design.
 Maria apprenticed with sculptor Craig Nutt while living in Tuscaloosa, Alabama and attending the University of Alabama.
 She moved to Princeton in 1993 after her husband (a book conservator) was hired at Princeton University.
 Maria began her work with the Arts Council of Princeton in 1998 teaching children's ceramics classes.
 Maria served as ACP's Gallery Manager for four years before becoming the Community Arts Manager and now serves as the Artistic Director for the organization.

-firstname.lastname@example.org - (609) 924-8777 x111
+firstname.lastname@example.org - (609) 924-8777 x108